 If you’re stressing out about what to get your mom for Mother’s Day, you might want to hold off on purchasing anything just yet.
 According to a study conducted by OpenTable, one-third of adults say that sharing a meal together is the most meaningful Mother’s Day gift.

-Sure, Mom may appreciate a stylish home buy (maybe even some brand-new gardening tools from Chip and Jo?), but nothing really beats time spent with your loved ones.
-This survey was conducted as a part of OpenTable’s #DiningMode campaign, which challenges diners to put their phones down—and keep them there during dinnertime.
-After all, 76 percent of respondents also said that Mother’s Day meals are the number one occasion when phone-checking should be kept to an absolute minimum.
+Sure, Mom may appreciate a stylish home buy (check out our full gift guide for ideas), but nothing really beats time spent with your loved ones.
+This survey was conducted as a part of last year’s OpenTable’s #DiningMode campaign, which challenges diners to put their phones down during dinnertime.
+A full 76 percent of respondents said that the number one occasion when phone-checking should be kept to an absolute minimum is Mother’s Day.

-You don’t have to book a reservation at a fancy restaurant to give your mom the best Mother’s Day ever.
-In fact, a home-cooked meal offers more intimacy and shows you made an effort.
-For brunch, consider an easy baked egg recipe that ensures you spend less time in front of the stovetop, and for dinner, try an easy pasta recipe the pros swear by that won’t require any fancy ingredients you might not have on hand.
-Then, take some time to create the perfect Mother’s Day tablescape.
-The thought you put into the meal (and the conversation you have while enjoying it) is sure to guarantee a perfectly lovely Mother’s Day.
+If you and your mom are in the same place, consider a home-cooked meal.
+For brunch, try an easy baked egg recipe that ensures you spend less time in front of the stovetop, and for dinner, try an easy pasta dish the pros swear by that won’t require any fancy ingredients you might not have on hand.
+She’ll love the intimacy of a meal made from scratch (not to mention the points you’ll get for effort!).